ravisuhag/portfolio/posts/asgard.md

 ---
-title: "Asgard: A case study to envision data infrastructure automation at Gojek"
+title: "Asgard: Envisioning data infrastructure automation at Gojek"
 date: "Apr 30, 2018"
 ---

-Given that our internal services generate billions of events a day, our data infrastructure must be highly scalable, available, and flexible enough to keep up with rapid product iteration and exponential data growth.
-Unfortunately, it results in spending a substantial portion of our time in infrastructure provisioning, load testing, and system recovery.
-This article describes how we envisioned Asgard, our toolbox for automating end-to-end data infrastructure challenges.

-## Product Goal

-Every product needs a vision.
-It can come from many sources, the most crucial being solving existing pain points and fulfilling a real, deeply-felt human need.
-The goal with product vision is to create an experience that respects users’ time and efforts and makes the product the no-brainer solution.

-When setting a product vision, It is always tempting to make a prescriptive goal that is too macro or vague.
-To avoid it and align efforts towards a common goal, gathering rich information and evidence about the customer and their experience is vital.
-For us, Asgard has clear goals:
+As Gojek scaled, our data infrastructure grew exponentially—handling billions of events daily across a wide range of services.
+This constant demand meant our platform needed to be not just scalable but highly resilient and flexible.
+However, we quickly found ourselves spending more time than we’d like on infrastructure provisioning, load testing, and system recovery, time that could be better spent innovating.
+So, we set out to build Asgard: a toolkit designed to automate these essential processes, freeing our team to focus on the next big thing.

+## Defining the product vision

+Every impactful product begins with a clear vision, rooted in solving real problems.
+For Asgard, this vision was to create an infrastructure experience that was powerful yet seamless, respecting the time and effort of everyone who depended on it.
+We framed our goals in concrete, actionable terms:

-- Reduce the data infrastructure provisioning man-hours to zero.
+- **Zero Manual Provisioning:** Reduce data infrastructure provisioning man-hours to zero.
-- Make load testing an integral part of the provisioning.
+- **Integrated Load Testing:** Make load testing an automatic part of provisioning.
-- Being able to run disaster simulation in an automated controlled environment.
-- Build an internal auto-healing playbook/service to empower teams and live in a pager-free world.

-## User Personas

-A user persona is a character that represents a potential user of your product.
-It’s a representation of the goals and behavior of a hypothesized group of users.
-To introduce persona development into your product thinking, frame the problems and opportunities related to the most important people — your users.
+- **Automated Disaster Simulation:** Create an environment for controlled disaster simulation.
+- **Auto-Healing for a Pager-Free World:** Build a system that empowers teams to avoid on-call disruptions through self-healing automation.

+Each of these goals addressed specific pain points, pushing us to think strategically about how to structure Asgard for maximum impact.

+## Personas: Understanding our users

+A critical part of our approach was developing user personas.
+These personas represented the diverse roles within Gojek who would rely on Asgard, allowing us to design with specific needs and challenges in mind:

-- ​John Doe: Data Engineer with privileges for infra provisioning
+- John Doe: A data engineer tasked with infrastructure provisioning.
-- ​​John Roe: Product Engineer from internal teams who need data infrastructure
+- John Roe: A product engineer in need of reliable data infrastructure.
-- Richard Roe: Data analysts who consume data through different data products
+- Richard Roe: A data analyst working with various data products.
-- Jane Roe: Management stakeholder who wants to ensure systems don’t fail.
+- Jane Roe: A management stakeholder focused on system reliability.

+Each persona guided our decisions, ensuring that Asgard would be intuitive, functional, and scalable for a broad audience.

-## Product Narrative
+## Product narrative: Why Asgard exists

-The power of storytelling has an immense impact on human culture.
-We are wired to respond to stories, so it makes perfect sense to use narrative to create the emotional, human connection to a product.

-The product narrative is the answer to the question of why this product exists.
-Answer to ‘why’ provides context for the vision of the product.
-It creates the world in which the vision exists.
-Following is the early version of the data infrastructure narrative:
+With a strong product narrative, we humanized the complex challenges Asgard aimed to address.
+This narrative became the “why” behind every feature, a guiding story that kept our focus clear.
+By connecting Asgard’s goals to the people it served, we created a unifying context that aligned our team and clarified our mission: to enable a resilient, efficient, and scalable data infrastructure that liberated teams to work independently.

 ![](/img/asgard_home.png)

-## Asgard Architecture

-This product narrative then translated to five services:
+## Architecture: Building blocks of automation

+The product narrative helped us break down Asgard into five essential services, each with a distinct role in making our vision a reality:

-#### Odin— The Infrastructure orchestrator
+#### Odin — The infrastructure orchestrator

-Odin helps to safely and predictably create, change, and improve infrastructure.
-It allows us to define infrastructure as code to increase operator productivity and transparency.
+Odin is Asgard’s infrastructure-as-code solution.
+It allows us to define and manage infrastructure configurations efficiently, increasing transparency and enabling safe, predictable infrastructure changes.

-#### Loki— Infrastructure disaster simulation
+#### Loki — Disaster simulation tool

-Loki is a disaster simulation tool that helps ensure our infrastructure can tolerate random instance failures.
-Loki randomly terminates compute instances and containers that run inside of a production environment.
-Exposing engineers to failures more frequently incentivizes them to build resilient services.

-#### Thor- Infrastructure auto-healing

-Thor is a service for infrastructure auto-healing and workload balancing.
-Thor can automatically detect broker failure and reassign the workload on the failed nodes to other nodes.
-Thor can also perform load balancing and make sure broker usage does not exceed the defined settings.

-#### Heimdall- Data monitoring

-Heimdall is a data monitoring and tracing service.
-It collects and visualizes the data and events collected by data engineering infrastructure.
-Heimdall builds reporting dashboards for monitoring the state of data collection in Gojek daily.
+Loki simulates controlled failures, exposing infrastructure to random instance terminations in production.
+By building resilience through regular disaster simulations, Loki helps teams create services that can withstand unexpected disruptions.

+#### Thor — Auto-Healing for infrastructure

+Thor is Asgard’s auto-healing service, detecting infrastructure failures and rebalancing workloads autonomously.
+This proactive approach keeps systems stable, reassigning tasks from failed nodes and maintaining optimal performance.

+#### Heimdall — Monitoring and visualization

+Heimdall provides real-time monitoring and tracing for data infrastructure, building dashboards that track data collection across Gojek.
+This observability layer allows teams to quickly assess data quality and performance metrics.

-#### Bifrost- Infrastructure access
+#### Bifrost — Infrastructure access gateway

-Bifrost allows internal teams to request data infrastructure without the intervention of a data team.
-It also allows users to take a closer look at data services dedicated to the concerned teams.
+Bifrost enables Gojek teams to request data infrastructure independently, removing the dependency on data engineers.
+By granting secure access to relevant data services, Bifrost empowers teams to work autonomously.

-In the coming posts, I will be discussing each service in much more detail.

-## How it turned out and where we’re going next

-Odin has helped us reduce provisioning time by 99% despite an increasing number of requests.
-We can now load test and run disaster simulation with Loki on our performance infrastructure with complete confidence.
-In addition, we can run recipes on Thor to replay old data to prevent any data loss.
+## Results: From vision to real impact

+In the months following Asgard’s implementation, we saw remarkable results.
+Odin reduced provisioning time by an incredible 99%, despite the increase in requests.
+Loki allowed us to simulate and handle infrastructure failures confidently, and Thor’s recipes ensured data continuity by replaying old data in cases of disruption.

-At the time of writing this post, We’re working on the model to allow these services to communicate and coordinate their actions with each other.
+Currently, we’re working on enabling these services to communicate and coordinate, pushing automation even further.

-Leading a product from conception to completion is no easy task with prioritizing features, organizing requirements, creating and maintaining product roadmaps.
-Over the last few years, product narrative has proved to be an effective technique for designing interfaces and UI/UX flows.
-At the same time, it is not common to use this approach for envisioning complex, distributed technology architecture and service interactions.
-But we believe that personas and narratives are helpful for every product.
-This approach has helped us shape our data engineering products for the better.
+## Reflections: Product narratives in technical architecture

+Leading Asgard from conception to deployment underscored the value of blending strategic thinking with technical execution.
+Defining user personas and product narratives may be common in UX design, but applying these principles to complex, distributed infrastructure design gave us a clear and human-centered roadmap.
+It’s a technique that proved invaluable, enabling us to build a toolkit that wasn’t just functional but transformational.

+As we look forward, Asgard’s development serves as a reminder of what’s possible when vision and execution come together.
+By focusing on automation, resilience, and accessibility, we created a foundation that empowers teams across Gojek—giving them the freedom to innovate and scale, knowing that the infrastructure is ready for whatever comes next.